awdatatechnology/Qlik/README.md

-# QlikView
+# Qlik
-Useful scripts for QlikView
+Useful scripts for Qlik